MayOneUS/mayday-2.0-backend/README.md

 1. Install Redis
 1. Install Posgres and set up a user account.
 1. Install gems w/ `bundle install`

+You will also need to start a local PostgreSQL database and a Redis instance.

+Finally, apply the database migrations with `rake db:migrate`.

+### Sidekiq worker

+This app uses [sidekiq](https://github.com/mperham/sidekiq) to do background processing for a few tasks.

+By default, the app expects a sidekiq worker process to be available.
+You can start this process locally by running `bundle exec sidekiq -c 10`.

+If you don't want to send jobs to sidekiq, you can set the `SIDEKIQ_TESTING` environment variable to `'inline'` or `'fake'`.

 Deployment & Hosting Environments
 ---------------------------------